 Free views of the sun during the day and of the moon, planets, and other celestial objects at night are available to the public in clear weather through Griffith Observatory’s telescopes from Tuesday through Sunday before 9:30 p.m.
 Check our website for our schedule.
 The next public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, March 28.

-Follow the Sky Report on Twitter for the latest updates.
+Follow the Sky Report on Twitter for updates of astronomy and space-related events.

 From Griffith Observatory, I’m Anthony Cook and I can be reached at firstname.lastname@example.org.